01viniciusmelo/learning-journal/README.md

 $ pserve development.ini --reload
 ```

 When initializing your new database, a default entry is created which you can edit or delete.
+A default super user is also initialized with the username `admin` and password `password`.
+You can/should change this users details through the web app itself or edit the fields before initialization in `scripts/initalizedb.py`

 ## Deployment via Heroku